sponug/sponug.github.io/_posts/2026-01-05-Fix-Vulnerabilities-CC.md

 title: Fixing Vulnerabilities with Claude Code
 ---

-# How I Fixed a SQL Injection Vulnerability (Using Claude Code and Systems Thinking)

 Most security work looks like this: find vulnerability, patch vulnerability, move on.
 Repeat until exhausted.

 The problem?
 You're playing whack-a-mole.
 Fixes don't stick because you never understood *why* the bug existed in the first place.